-“My half-brother,” Mayuree confessed candidly.
-“I don’t know.
-I moved some of my people to get this penthouse sorted out, but my brother barged in halfway with his people, then I had to concede the Master bedroom to him if I wanted to stay here at all.”
+"My half-brother," Mayuree confessed candidly.
+"I don't know.
+I moved some of my people to get this penthouse sorted out, but then my brother barged in with his people, then I had to concede the master bed if I wanted to stay here at all."

-“And you agreed?
-What if he’s pushing you around?
-What's his game?”
+"And you agreed?
+What a sadist!
+What's his game?"